Those who overeat compulsively exhibit eating patterns which demonstrate a pronounced lack of control.

 If you have the classic signs of compulsive eating, it’s probably pretty safe to say that you suffer from this problem.
 If you recognize yourself in these next few paragraphs, it may be time to get some help.
 You don’t need to have every symptom – having a few or almost all may indicate that you are a compulsive eater.

-If you routinely continue eating, even after you’ve reached the “full” stage, it’s a sign that there is an issue.
+If you routinely continue overeating, even after you’ve reached the “full” stage, it’s a sign that there is an issue.

 As well, if you find yourself noshing even when you’re not actually hungry on a physical level, you should know that this is a classic signal that compulsive eating is an issue.
 Those who eat while they are alone or take care to hide some of their overeating from others are also exhibiting signs of this eating problem.